 On most occasions, my distress ends at this step, primarily because I’m in a better emotional place.
 However, when the Plan was first conceived, I was less secure about my mental health so there are three more steps, each one of which is more difficult than its predecessor.

 The primary difference between steps three and four is the intensity of the activity.
-Step four calls on me to implement my relaxation, or mindfulness, or MBCT and CBT skills.
-I have a variety of relaxation soundscapes I listen to as well as a variety of relaxation meditations.
+Step four calls on me to implement my relaxation, or mindfulness, or MBCT or CBT skills.
+I’ve a variety of relaxation soundscapes I listen to as well as a variety of relaxation meditations.
 I also have a number of mindfulness exercises, meditations and books that I can turn to.
-Finally, I have various MBCT and CBT tools to fall back on.
+Finally, I’ve various MBCT and CBT tools to fall back on.
 Like the tools within step three, those within step four will be explored in more detail in subsequent posts.